Sandwich Bread (VIDEO)

 Never store in the refrigerator

-Do not store bread in the refrigerator.
+Do not store sandwich bread in the refrigerator.
 It will cause your bread to become stale and dry faster.
 It holds well at room temperature with the right precautions.

 Easy Sandwich Bread